csc-training/summerschool/programming/fortran/docs/06_Fortran_data_types.md

   types and possibly other derived data types
     - Equivalent to structs in C programming language
-- Derived type is defined in the variable declaration section of programming unit
+- Derived type is defined in the variable declaration section of program unit
     - Not visible to other programming units
-    - Unless defined in a module and used via the use clause, which is most often the preferred way
+    - Normally, should be defined in a module and used via the use clause

 # What is a derived data type?